5 Mountain Destinations to Visit in Northern Vietnam

-The 5Hs often come up in travelers’ mind when they first dream of their future trip to Vietnam: Hanoi, Halong, Hue, Hoi An, and Ho Chi Minh City.
+The 5Hs often come up in travelers’ minds when they first dream of their future trip to Vietnam: Hanoi, Halong, Hue, Hoi An, and Ho Chi Minh City.
 But Vietnam is not just all about cities and beaches, it also possesses some spectacular mountain ranges.
 In fact, the vast mountainous area in North Vietnam takes up a third of the country’s total land area.
 Here you can explore the authentic culture of various ethnic groups while staying away from the crowds or go on exciting adventures while gazing at superb rugged mountains.
 Choices are plenty, but here’s our list of the top 5 mountain destinations in case you want to plan a trip to North Vietnam.

 Obviously the most popular destination in the northwest of Vietnam, Sapa was established by the French as a place of retreat in the early 20th century.
 Since then, it has been an ideal choice for a getaway from Hanoi as well as a leisure base for exploring the surrounding attractions.
 From Sapa, you can bike or trek through some of the best rice terraces in the world then stop by villages to discover the distinctive lives of H’Mong or Dao People.